OutSystems/docs-support/src/licensing/move-apps-personal-enterprise.md

  1. Choose the file and upload it.

-    This uploads and publishs all of the components of the solution into the new environment.
+    This uploads and publishes all of the components of the solution into the new environment.

 Note that this does not transfer data, only the modules themselves.